KevinTurnerii/nba-player-performance-analytics/README.md

 - PCA-based dimensional reduction
 - Unsupervised clustering

-The framework delivers a **reproducible, data-driven approach to player evaluation** aligned with real-world analytics and modeling workflows.
+The framework delivers a **reproducible, data-driven approach to performance evaluation**, applicable across sports analytics and broader business use cases.